 - Your physician will review your health history, your diagnosing records, and make a plan with you based on your needs.
 You will be asked to complete a “Survey from your Healthcare Provider” and “NCCN Distress Thermometer and Problem list”.
 During your first appointment, labs or procedures may be performed and additional testing may be scheduled.
 A return visit may also be scheduled at this time.

 - After your physician makes a treatment plan you will meet with a scheduler if any additional tests or follow-up visits are needed.

 - Your physician may ask for you to have labs drawn prior to leaving.

 - We offer a variety of support services to help with your journey.
-These services include: financial couselors, social workers, genetic counselors, dietitians, survivorship and palliative care.
-Your physician may reccommend you see one or more of these services.
+These services include: financial counselors, social workers, genetic counselors, dietitians, survivorship and palliative care.
+Your physician may recommend you see one or more of these services.
 Your scheduler will set up these appointments.